KateHwang0929/financial-return-modeling/README.md

 ## Research Question

-Can an LSTM neural network predict Microsoft stock returns more accurately than a Linear Regression model?
+Can an LSTM neural network predict stock returns more accurately than a Linear Regression model?

 ## Models Compared